 - We will promote a caring, safe and positive environment within the school. - We will encourage self-esteem and self-assertiveness, through the curriculum and through positive relationships within the school community. - We will ensure children are taught to understand and manage risk through personal, social, health and economic (PSHE) education and Relationship and Sex Education (RSE) and through all aspects of school life.
-This includes online safety. - We will respond sympathetically to any requests for time out to deal with distress and anxiety. - We will offer details of helplines, counselling or other avenues of external support. - We will liaise and work in partnership with other support services and agencies involved in Early Help and the safeguarding of children. - We will notify Social Care immediately if there is a significant concern. - We will provide continuing support to a child about whom there have been concerns who leaves the school by ensuring that information is shared under confidential cover to the child's new setting and ensure the school medical records are forwarded as a matter of priority and within statutory timescales.
+This includes online safety. - We will never give children the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment. - We will respond sympathetically to any requests for time out to deal with distress and anxiety. - We will offer details of helplines, counselling or other avenues of external support. - We will liaise and work in partnership with other support services and agencies involved in Early Help and the safeguarding of children. - We will notify Social Care immediately if there is a significant concern. - We will provide continuing support to a child about whom there have been concerns who leaves the school by ensuring that information is shared under confidential cover to the child's new setting and ensure the school medical records are forwarded as a matter of priority and within statutory timescales.